eldh/statext/README.md

 ## Example

-There are a few runnable examples under `/packages`, including a TodoMVC and an example using React Suspense.
+There are a few runnable examples under `/packages/examples`, including a TodoMVC and an example using React Suspense.
+There are also a few examples using `statext-redux`, which allows you to use Statext together with redux action creators and reducers.

 ![Counter example](./example.gif)